hackerschoice/erfs/README.md

 ---
 **Running your own sever**

-You can run your own server is you desire to do so.
+You can run your own server if you desire to do so.
 This is optional.
 Please refer to [hackerschoice/docker-thc-rfs-server](https://github.com/hackerschoice/docker-thc-rfs-server) for more information.